World Campus Psychology Major

 World Campus and University Park Psychology degrees

 University Park students frequently ask about taking World Campus courses.
 For a variety of reasons, this option is very limited.
-As described in the policy below, enrollment in World Campus courses during Fall and Spring semesters is not permitted, and enrollment during summer sessions is subject to the limits indicated by the Liberal Arts Competency in a Major/Minor policy (points 3 and 4 below).
+As described in the policy below, enrollment in World Campus courses during Fall and Spring semesters is not permitted, and enrollment during summer sessions is subject to the limits indicated by the Liberal Arts Residency in a Major/Minor policy (points 3 and 4 below).

 World Campus and other Penn State Psychology degrees